rbgo404/stable-video-diffusion/README.md

 - **Curl**.
 You would need Curl if you want to make API calls from the terminal itself.

 ---
-## Quick Tutorial on "How to Deploy" on Inferless
+## Quick Start
 Here is a quick start to help you get up and running with this template on Inferless.

-### Download the config and Create a runtime
-Get started by downloading the config.yaml file and go to Inferless dashboard and create a custom runtime.

-Quickly add this as a Custom runtime.

 ### Fork the Repository
 Get started by forking the repository.
 You can do this by clicking on the fork button in the top right corner of the repository page.

 This will create a copy of the repository in your own GitHub account, allowing you to make changes and customize it according to your needs.

+### Create a Custom Runtime in Inferless
+To access the custom runtime window in Inferless, simply navigate to the sidebar and click on the **Create new Runtime** button.
+A pop-up will appear.

+Next, provide a suitable name for your custom runtime and proceed by uploading the **inferless-runtime-config.yaml** file given above.
+Finally, ensure you save your changes by clicking on the save button.

 ### Import the Model in Inferless